Black Beauty

-Background (author)
+Background

 Anna Sewell was born in Great Yarmouth, England, and had a brother named Philip, who was an engineer in Europe.
 At the age of 14, Anna fell while walking home from school in the rain and injured both ankles.
 Through the mistreatment of the injury, she became unable to walk or stand for any length of time for the rest of her life.
 Disabled and unable to walk, she began learning about horses, spending many hours driving her father to and from the station from which he commuted to work.
 Her dependence on horse-drawn transportation fostered her respect for horses.
 Sewell's introduction to writing began in her youth when she helped edit the works of her mother, Mary Wright Sewell (1797–1884), a deeply religious, popular author of juvenile best-sellers.

 Anna Sewell never married or had children.
 In visits to European spas, she met many writers, artists, and philanthropists.
 Her only book was Black Beauty, written between 1871 and 1877 in her house at Old Catton.
 During this time, her health was declining, and she could barely get out of bed.
-Her dearly-loved mother often had to help her with her illness.
+Her dearly loved mother often had to help her with her illness.
 She sold the book to the local publishers, Jarrold & Sons.
 The book broke records for sales and is the "sixth best seller in the English language."
 By telling the story of a horse's life in the form of an autobiography and describing the world through the eyes of the horse, Anna Sewell broke new literary ground.

 Sewell died of hepatitis or tuberculosis on 25 April 1878, only five months after the novel was published, but she lived long enough to see its initial success.
 She was buried on 30 April 1878 in the Quaker burial-ground at Lammas near Buxton, Norfolk, where a wall plaque marks her resting place.
 Her birthplace in Church Plain, Great Yarmouth, is now a museum.